TerjeUrnes/spiral-walk/README.md

 # spiral-walk

-Tool for generating coordinates for spiral walking in a 2D matrix.
+Tool for generating coordinates for spiral walking in a 2D plane.
+The plane can be a 2d matrix (x, y) or a slice (slabs with one cell thickness) of a 3d volume (x, y, z)

 ```js
 // Use as static